-One more thing before we move on, is that if you want to get bigger arms, then make sure you don’t overtrain.
+One more thing before we move on is that if you want to get bigger arms and maximize muscle growth, then make sure you don’t OVERTRAIN.

 The routine and exercises presented in this article should be scaled to YOUR level of fitness.

-I see a lot of guys in the gym who curl from dusk till dawn thinking they’re doing effective arm training to get bigger arms…
+I see a lot of guys lifting weights in the gym who seem to do curls from dusk till dawn thinking they’re doing effective arm training to get bigger arms…

 What they don’t realize is that they’re actually overtraining the biceps and not even giving them a CHANCE to recover.

-Don’t let this be you, focus on long-term growth over short-term arm training annihilation.
+Don’t let this be you… Focus on long-term muscle growth over short-term arm training annihilation.

 Each of these muscles plays an important part in the development of your arms.

 |Bicep Mucles||Tricep Muscles|